lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 ## Global /home File System

 Each user has 50 GB in a `/home` directory independent of the granted capacity for the project.
-This file system is mounted with read-write permissions on all HPC systems.
+The home directory is mounted with read-write permissions on all nodes of the ZIH system.

 Hints for the usage of the global home directory: